DavidVentura/blog/blog/raw/distributed-blog/POST.md

 }
 ```

-and a cron job to copy from the primary server:
+and a cron job on the primary server to distribute the certificates:

 ```bash
 scp $CERT root@blog.sg.davidv.dev:/var/lib/caddy/